-Unnecessary care provided to patients — whether in hospitals, in skilled nursing facilities, through hospice programs or in other settings — not only defrauds Medicare and Medicaid, it also can seriously harm patients.
+Unnecessary medical care provided to patients — often referred to as a lack of medical necessity — not only defrauds Medicare and Medicaid, it also can seriously harm patients.

 Healthcare professionals and others who are aware of unnecessary medical care being provided can report the fraud and help stop it by filing a whistleblower (“qui tam”) lawsuit under the False Claims Act.
 The law provides job protection and rewards for whistleblowers.